kerscher/preliminaries/README.md

 Usage
 -----

-To use it, put the following on your @.cabal@ file, ignoring the “…” for ommited parts:
+To use it, put the following on your `.cabal` file, ignoring the “…” for ommited parts:

 ```
 executable your-executable